 To serve I squeezed some fresh lemon juice over them.

-This is probably no surprise but these tasted amazingly fresh, which you would probably expect.
-I think I overdid it slightly with the lemon juice so would ease back on the final squeeze of lemon juice at the end.
-They are remarkably easy to cook and tasted great after being cooked on the firepit.
+This will be no surprise but these tasted amazingly fresh, which you would expect.
+I overdid it slightly with the lemon juice so would ease back on the final squeeze of lemon juice at the end.
+They are remarkably easy to cook and tasted fantastic being cooked on the firepit.